annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 ###### Add a new stop to the trip

 **Polls -** When the user creates a new stop, it is possible to create a poll inside it.
 It will drive travelers to express opinions easily and so to make decisions quicker.
-To not be influenced by the vote of others, you can not see poll results before voting yourself.
-You can discuss with friends decisions through comments.
+To not be influenced by the vote of others, one can not see poll results before voting oneself.
+One can discuss with friends decisions through comments.

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_polls.png)